AditioPutra/WordGame/README.md

 <br /> 2.5 hours on setting the architecture (I've used MVVM to handling all the business logic in ViewModel). <br />
 <br /> 1.5 hours on implementing the first deliverable logic <br />
 <br /> 1 hour on adding unit tests + documentation <br />
-<br /> If I have more time I make UI Test, make the code more scalable and try to use SwiftUI (which I'm still learning at this point) <br />
+<br /> If I have more time I want make UI Test, make the code more scalable and try to use SwiftUI (which I'm still learning at this point) <br />
 <br /> make a better UI and Animation. <br />
 <br /> Fix the problem because (Decision was made due to limited time). <br />